 The Final Word

 Since WhyDonate is the largest European fundraising platform, it is vital for us to follow these ethical fundraising guidelines.
-We believe everyone connected to our organisation must be respected, and all laws must be followed accordingly.
+We believe everyone connected to our organization must be respected, and all laws must be followed accordingly.
 We hope this blog brought insights into ethical fundraising policy and everything around it.